wajeht/powerlifting-attempt-selection-calculator-android/README.md

 # Powerlifting Attempt Selection Calculator
-This app was developed using coach Matt Gary gudice on which percentages where best to attempt at a powerlifting meet.
+This app was developed by using coach Matt Gary guidance on which percentages where best to attempt at a powerlifting meet.
+There is no attempt selection calculator on both android and iOS AppStore.
+So I decided to wrote this as a side project.
+This will be available on both paltform for free to download in a few week.

 [Coach Matt Gary's Website](https://marylandpowerlifting.com/2009/05/11/a-powerlifters-guide-to-attempt-selection/)